 - Caregivers always notice if someone has development issues or needs a speech therapist.
 So you can react in time

 - And last but not least – Immunity strengthening.
 They will always have a runny nose, or diarrhea, or vomit in the middle of the night.
 But that is ok and perfectly normal.
-By the time they go to school, they will have a strong immune system and will be healthier than kids who stayed at home.
+By the time they go to school, they will have a strong immune system and will be healthier than kids who stay at home.

 - They have masquerade parties,